Lift Safety Zone to Take Center Stage at CONEXPO 2017

 • Signalperson to be held July 14, 2016

 • Rigger Level I to be held July 15–16, 2016

 Tower Crane Practical Examiner Accreditation Workshop Scheduled

 NCCCO is pleased to announce a Tower Crane Practical Examiner Accreditation Workshop to be held July 12–13, 2016, in Salem, OR.
-A one-day refresher will be held on July 11, 2016, for those Practical Examiners needing to re-accredit.
+A one-day refresher will be held on July 11, 2016, for those Practical Examiners needing to re-accredit in any operator program.

 Two More Lift & Move USA Career Events Planned

 Building on the momentum generated by successful Lift & Move USA career events in Chicago last summer, and Houston in February, two more Lift & Move USA events have been scheduled for 2016.